HwWobbe/Wip-Main/README.md

 - preliminary EaOn reactions are quite encouraging for IVI
   - review the DS draft V0.1.0
+    - it may be beneficial to site the Authors of the first draft and the contributors

 - encourage Lz to 'wrangle' this - at least with Els
   - suggested HlH & Penny demo